 Since then it has grown in size, scope and detail every year.
 This edition brings maturity and includes details of yet more swims in Spain (over 300) and more maps.

 To add interest, illustrations of historical and nautical events have been added to many maps.

 the World's most comprehensive wild swimming guide

-It now comprises 268pp double column A4, with 950 wild swimming sites spread over the UK, Ireland, France, Spain, Italy and elsewhere.
-Not a coffee table book, but with over 500 black and white pix it could certainly be called comprehensive.
+It now comprises 328 pages of double column A4, with 1560 wild swimming sites spread over the UK, Ireland, France, Spain, Italy and many other popular holiday destination countries.
+Not so much a coffee table book or a book to inspire you to swim, but more an informative and critical book.
+With over 600 black and white pictures it could certainly be called comprehensive.
 Safety becomes fun with the with easy-to-remember colour safety signs.
 The huge index makes selecting swims more precise than relying on variable reports from web contributors, as Rob has visited and rated most of the sites in the UK.
-The two chapters on "wild skating" and its history, not to forget the little quirky anecdotes and stories thoughout round off this record of 14 years' research into an entertaining summer companion.
+There are little quirky anecdotes and stories thoughout to round off this record of 16 years' research into an entertaining summer companion.

 Call it open water, outdoor or wild swimming, this book contains more information on river and lake swimming (ie wild swimming) sites than any other known publication.
 As well as chapter maps there are, where necessary, detailed maps, usually with postcodes(UK), to help speed you on your way to that blissful swim.
 As Chair of England's only river swimming club (Farleigh), Rob has assiduously sought out recommendations from members and visitors to the Club.